-The highest surface temperature of hot spring is 78°C and the lowest surface temperature is 30°C in the study area.
+The highest surface temperature of a hot spring is 78°C and the lowest surface temperature is 30°C in the study area.
 Almost of the hot spring have surface temperatures between 40 and 60°C. The pH of hot springs are varied from 6.4 to 8.5.
-Most of the hot spring have pH of 7-7.5.
-Total Diluted Solution (TDS) is in between 0.057 to 4.786 mg/l.
-Most of hot springs are HCO_3^- - SO_4^{2-} - Na - Ca - Mg.
+Most of the hot springs have pH of 7-7.5.
+Total Diluted Solution (TDS) is between 0.057 to 4.786 mg/l.
+Most of the hot springs are HCO_3^- - SO_4^{2-} - Na - Ca - Mg.
 The chemical study of thermal fluids shows the content, properties, deep temperature as well as the origin of geothermal fluids, since then evaluate the geothermal potential to supply heat.

-Triangular diagram of HCO_3^- - Cl^- - SO_4^{2-} :
+3.1 Triangular Diagram of HCO_3^- - CL - SO_4^{2-}

-The HCO_3^- - Cl^- - SO_4^{2-} triangular (Figure 2) shows that most of the geothermal sources are positioned in the corners of HCO_3^- and SO_4^{2-} .
-These positions reveal that those fluids are originated from meteoric and un-equilibrated acidic fluids.
-Some of the geothermal fluids are positioned close to the Cl^- corner showing that they originated from magma equilibrated fluids or influenced by sea-water.
-The geothermal sources with bicarbonate type fluids are Pe Luông, Pa Bát, Na Hai, Bán Mòng, Thôn Ngọc... are positioned at the HCO_3^- corners.
-Similarly, the geothermal fluids of SO_4^{2-} type are of magma origin or influenced by sea-water such as Gia Hội, Sơn Thịnh, Ba Khe, Trạm Tấu...
-The geothermal fluids of Cl^- type are magma origin or sea-water influenced types such as Phong Châú, Đông Cố, Quang Bình...
-Although, some of the geothermal sources are positioned at magma corner but the their origin may not be magma origin because of their other characters such as pH, TDS, element contents are not proving their magma origin.
+The HCO_3^- - CL - SO_4^{2-} triangular (Figure 2) shows that most of the geothermal sources are positioned in the corners of HCO_3^- and SO_4^{2-} .
+These positions reveal that those fluids are of meteoric origin and are from unequilibrated acute fluids.
+Some of the geothermal fluids are positioned close to the Cl^- corner showing that they originated from magmatic equilibrated fluids or were influenced by sea-water.
+The geothermal sources with bicarbonate type fluids are Pe Luông, Pa Bát, Na Hai, Bán Mòng, Thôn Ngọc that are positioned at the HCO_3^- corners.
+Similarly, the geothermal fluids of SO_4^{2-} type are of magmatic origin or are influenced by sea-water such as Gia Hồi, Sơn Thịnh, Ba Khe, Trạm Tấu.
+Geothermal fluids of Cl-type are of magmatic origin or are sea-water influenced types such as Phong Châû, Đông Cơ, Quang Bình.
+Although, some of the geothermal sources are positioned at magma corner but the their origin may not be of magmatic origin because of their other characters such as pH, TDS, which are not in support of a magmatic origin.

-Figure 2: Triangular diagram of HCO_3^- - Cl^- - SO_4^{2-}
+Figure 2: Triangular diagram of HCO_3^- - CL - SO_4^{2-} .